A Christian reviews a new book claiming sexual contradictions in the Bible make it irrelevant.

 With this in mind, I could refute many of Knust's arguments by quoting biblical commentaries, pastors, and sermon notes that show how Ruth's encounter with Boaz was not a seduction scene, but a business arrangement.
 The very idea of it being a seduction does not fit within the larger context of the story, and the story itself likely wasn't meant to be an endorsement of premarital sex.

 I could also quote Pastor Darren Rouanzoin, of The Garden Church in Long Beach, Calif., who argues that David and Jonathan could not have been anything more than friends because Jewish culture never would have supported it, and certainly wouldn't have recorded and celebrated their sexual union.
 In fact, the Life Application Bible says that homosexuality was subject to the death penalty at that point in Jewish history.
-I Went From Muslim To Jewish For Love
+I Left Islam And Converted To Judaism — For Love

 Perhaps the Bible doesn't contradict itself nearly as much as Knust thought.